dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## 6. Results

 After a thorough investigation of ingress controller and its implementations and usage of certificates to make the traffic secure, there are some observations and results marked.
 The <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/tree/main/K3s/Chapters/Results"><code>Results</code></a> chapter consists of the answers to the research questions mentioned above.
-Below are the list to the respective chapters for the same:
+Below are the list of links to the respective chapters consisting of results for the same in a detailed manner :

 <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/K3s/Chapters/Results/3.1_Basic_properties_of_underlying_implementations.md">* Research Question 3.1: Basic properties of underlying implementations</a>

 <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/K3s/Chapters/Results/3.2_Certificate_analysis_and_comparison.md">* Research Question 3.2: Certificate analysis and comparison</a>

+<a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/K3s/Chapters/Results/3.2_Certificate_analysis_and_comparison.md">* Research Question 3.3: Analysing how all the used certificates could be rotated automatically on startup before they expire and possible ways to recover from expired certificates</a>